zimolzak/birthday-party/list.md

   without a lot of stitching or decoration. strap has to be 36 inches to fit correctly with enough leeway.

 - **Belt**, casual.
-Has to be lightweight (can have a metal buckle, but not if it's a large metal buckle).
+Has to be **lightweight** (no heavy metal buckle, no wide or thick leather).
 Any material for the strap is OK.
 Mostly for wearing with shorts.
 Lots more colors and designs are acceptable.

 - [https://www.danperri.com/book](https://www.danperri.com/book): an